ldomb/ChaosEngineeringPublicStories/index.md

 {: .box-success}

-This repository provides you with various public stories on how organizations approach and implement Chaos Engineering.
-If you have a story, please share it by creating a  [pull request](https://github.com/ldomb/ChaosEngineeringPublicStories)!
+This repository provides various public stories on how organizations approach and implement Chaos Engineering.
+If you have a story to share, please create a  [pull request](https://github.com/ldomb/ChaosEngineeringPublicStories)!

 _**Financial Services**_
 ------------------------